rgrannell1/kea/README.md

-**Arrow** is a functional programming framework that adds partial application, jQuery-like method calling, function composition, and nearly one-hundred higher-order functions and utility functions to the R language.
+**Arrow** is a functional programming framework that adds partial application, jQuery-like method calling, function composition, and over one-hundred higher-order functions and utility functions to the R language.
-Arrow helps make R an elegant functional language with an emphasis on the composition of simple functions to create complex, expressive programs.
+Arrow helps make R an elegant functional language with an emphasis on the composition of simple functions to create complex but expressive programs.

 ## 1 Installation

-As of late August 2013 **Arrow** is only available on Github.
+As of late September 2013 **Arrow** is only available on Github.
 To install the development version, copy the following into an R console.

 ```javascript